UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

         ![Log Analytics workspace creation](images/azs-browser-example-log-analytics-workspace.PNG)

     - Press **OK** once finished.
-The **Log Analytics workspace** will now begin deployment.
+The **Log Analytics workspace** will now begin deploying.
 A notification will appear on the top right of the portal.

     - Once deployment is complete, navigate to the *resource group* you placed the **Log Analytics workspace** within.